linas/atomspace-ipfs/README.md

   have context-dependent truth values.
 This does not seem to be a wise design choice.

-  Or maybe each atomspace gets it's own directory.
+### Design choices and issues:

+* The first two bullets are satisfied by writing the Atom type and it's name (if its a Node) as text into a file.
+For Links, the outgoing set can be placed in the links[] json member.

+* Each read-only AtomSpace corresponds to a directory, so that each Atom appears in the links[] json member of the directory.
+Updated AtomSpaces are published on IPNS, so that a read-write AtomSpace corresponds to a unique key (the key used to generate the IPNS name).
+  That is, when an Atom is added to/removed from the Atomspace, the links[] list is modified to add/remove that Atom, thus creating a new IPFS CID.
+Then IPNS is updated to point at this new AtomSpace CID.
+The good news: one knows *exactly* which version of an AtomSpace one is working with (this is very unlike the current AtomSpace!)

-* Long-term: use IPLD to create some kind of Atomspace-speecific thing. https://ipld.io/ But for now, use files.
+* Long-term: use IPLD to create some kind of Atomspace-specific thing. https://ipld.io/ But for now, use files.

-* Should Atoms correspond to files, or objects?
-Should Atoms be json?
-  Objects have a setData method that does not alter the hash. oh wait, but it does.
-Foooooo xxxxx wtf. where's the mutable side of this thing?
-  So we can store values as data in the object.
+* So we can store values as data in the object.
+XXX but then oset problems... where does the value go for Links? where is it stored?
-  Objects have links, which we can treat as the outgoing set.
-  But what should a Node be stored as?

-* Use `ipfs key` to generate an IPNS name for a given atomspace.
-  Or maybe `ipfs urlstore` instead?
-Or `ipfs name` ?
+  How is it updated?

 * How to search incoming set?